Inaugural Manchester Energy PhD Conference 2017

-The new investment will provide the capability for our researchers to generate higher currents - allowing them to test equipment in polluted conditions - and a large test chamber, which will enable work in temperature ranges from -50 to up to 80oC.
+The new investment will provide the capability for our researchers to generate high voltages and currents - allowing them to test equipment in polluted conditions - and a large test chamber, which will enable work in temperature ranges from -30 to 80oC.

 As Manchester hosts complementary technology and innovation centres, we are in a prime position to realise the benefits that our interdisciplinary research brings.
 There are many opportunities associated with advanced materials that allow us to examine new ways to manufacture and operate transformers, overhead lines, cables and circuit breakers.
 Together with other facilities, including those of the Henry Royce Institute and the University’s National Graphene Institute, we will have the capability to translate underpinning materials science to the scale of full-size transmission system equipment.